 Tom Naylor, BSc, PGCE

 Tom and Vicky Naylor took over the running of School House in August 2011.
 Tom was educated at Oakham School, as a boarder, and then Reading University.
-After a spell working in commerce, a PGCE led to him joining the Business Studies and Economics Department at Repton in 2003.
+After a three year spell working in product marketing, a PGCE led to him joining the Business Studies and Economics Department at Repton in 2003.
 Tom was appointed resident tutor in The Cross and Assistant Head of Careers before taking charge of School House.

 Tom is a keen sportsman - with a particular interest in hockey, football, rugby, cricket, golf and cycling – as well as being passionate about music.
-During his time at Repton, he has been heavily involved in the coaching of boys and girls hockey (most recently taking charge of the girls and boys 2nd XI teams), as well as having taken responsibility for boys’ athletics in the Summer Term.
-He was formerly resident tutor in The Cross and Assistant Head of Careers.
+During his time at Repton, he has been heavily involved in the coaching of boys and girls hockey, taking charge of the girls and boys 2nd XI teams, as well as having undertaken the role of Master-in-charge of boys’ athletics, prior to being appointed a Housemaster.
+Most recently he has enjoyed coaching the U16 cricket team.

-Tom is married to Vicky, a physiotherapist at Burton hospital, who supports him in the running of School House.
-They have three children: Amelie, Freddie and Archie as well as a Black Labrador called Dotty!
+Tom is married to Vicky, a physiotherapist at Burton hospital, who supports him in the running of School House and they have three children: Amelie (13), Freddie (8) and Archie (3) as well as a Black Labrador called Dotty!